 Helping You Help Your Clients

 Abbiss Cadres has a unique service model incorporating all the expertise needed to help you manage the complexities of your clients’ pensions, employment and people issues.
-As well as pensions expertise our team includes employment, immigration, tax, compensation and benefits and global mobility specialists.
+As well as pensions expertise our pension law solicitors can help with employment, immigration, tax, compensation and benefits and global mobility.
 We have extensive experience of working alongside a variety of corporate law teams, including some of the world’s largest law firms to deliver an integrated service to their clients.

 If you would like advice on how we can help you with this or another employment related issue get in touch with us on 0203 051 5711 or send us an enquiry.